Getting to Net Zero: Accelerating a Green Economic Recovery

 In the Media

-EfficiencyOne named one of Atlantic Canada’s Top Employers
+EfficiencyOne named one of Atlantic Canada’s Top Employers for 7th consecutive year

-For immediate release January 17, 2023 – Halifax/Kjipuktuk, NS—For the fifth year in a row, EfficiencyOne has been named one of Atlantic Canada’s Top Employers.
-“At EfficiencyOne we come to work every day to transform the way people use energy,” says Stephen MacDonald, President and CEO of EfficiencyOne, the non-profit operator of Efficiency Nova Scotia.
-“We […]
+For immediate release March 25, 2025 – Halifax/Kjipuktuk, NS—For the seventh year in a row, EfficiencyOne has been named one of Atlantic Canada’s Top Employers.
+“We are honoured to have been chosen as one of Atlantic Canada’s Top Employers for the seventh year in a row,” says Stephen MacDonald, President and CEO of EfficiencyOne, the non-profit […]

 In the Media